In an industry as complex and competitive as construction, it’s vital to maintain a productive and efficient project workflow.

 In addition to physical materials, your supply chain encompasses a delicate balance of relationships that must be effectively managed for your project to be completed successfully.
 As the general contractor, you reside in the middle of this chain of relationships as the one who interfaces with both the owner and the subcontractors and other laborers on the job site.
 Most often, you represent the interests both up and down your supply chain.

 Traditional supply chain relationships have been facing some pushback in recent years.

 As ‘Designing Buildings’ describes it on their Supply Chain Management Wiki, “project relationships are short term and have defined start and end points.
 The resulting lack of continuity prevents the innovation and improvement of process.
 Changing the perspective from delivery of a ‘project’ to the process of ‘project delivery’ requires the building of long-term relationships, partnering, and alliancing.”

-As ‘Designing Buildings’ highlights, we believe focusing on the process and relationship building is what allows for more effective supply chains.
-That’s the key: collaboration and visibility for all parties.
+We agree – focusing on the process and relationship building is what allows for more effective supply chains.
+That’s the key – collaboration and visibility for all parties.

-GCPay was created specifically to help general contractors and subcontractors collaborate on the application for payment process.
-Dome Construction, whom we mentioned earlier, was tired of their manual, paper-based process for payment applications.
-Subs were constantly reaching out for updates and status inquiries because they had no ability to see for themselves.
+Dome Construction was tired of their manual, paper-based process for payment applications.
+Subs were constantly reaching out for updates and status inquiries because they had no visibility.
 Their accounting team was bogged down and the subs were frustrated by the slow process.

-We believe the best way to reach the point of total collaboration and visibility with your supply chain is to adopt technology solutions.
-A technology platform like GCPay provides a central location for general contractors and subcontractors to easily stay up-to-date on outstanding tasks and upcoming deadlines.
+Construction technology platform like GCPay provide a central location for general contractors and subcontractors to easily stay up-to-date on outstanding tasks and upcoming deadlines.